This functionality is available in a Stedi module. Contact us for details.

 - The field

-is copied from the target example because there is no mapping expression forcurrency
+currencyis copied from the target example because there is no mapping expression forcurrency. - The field

-, but it doesn’t produce a result and the target example doesn’t contain a default value fortotal
+totaldoesn’t end up in the output.
+There’s a mapping expression fortotal, but it doesn’t produce a result and the target example doesn’t contain a default value fortotal.

 Pass through